JonPSmith/EfCore.GenericEventRunner/README.md

 Version 2 how supports async event handlers and, via the [EfCore.GenericEventRunner.DomainParts](https://www.nuget.org/packages/EfCore.GenericEventRunner.DomainParts) library, it can support a Clean Code architecture.

+Preview 2.1 supports more sorts of events, including ones that run withing a transaction where SaveChanges is called.
+This allows you to implement Integration events across multiple parts of your application.

 This is an open source project (MIT license) available [on GitHub](https://github.com/JonPSmith/EfCore.GenericEventRunner) and as a [NuGet package](https://www.nuget.org/packages/EfCore.GenericEventRunner/).

 ## Useful articles